MatthewGerber/raspberry-py/docs/brushed-dc-motor.md

 the red LED.
 I've also added a digital tachometer circuit to estimate rotational speed.
 The speed is displayed in the browser as revolutions per second (RPS).
 This motor -- the 4-coil 4-stator design -- runs at about 30 RPS (1,800 RPM).

+As noted above in the Test and Fix section, building circuitry around the motor and its high-voltage power supply can be hazardous to your electrical components.
+A short circuit can easily damage your Raspberry Pi.
+I did exactly this when attempting to run the two-coil two-stator design on the circuit shown above.
+The power shorted across a commutator segment, blew up a transistor, and damaged a GPIO port on the Raspberry Pi.
+Builder beware!

+# Things to Improve

+* Winding washers do not always stay put.
+* The risk of shorts across commutator segments is increased when the segments are not sufficiently recessed.

 # References